-21. Future developments
+23. Future developments

-The following pronouncement is not applicable for the year ending 31 December 2019 and has not been applied in preparing these financial statements.
+The following pronouncement is not applicable for the year ending 31 December 2020 and has not been applied in preparing these financial statements.
 Save as disclosed below, the impact of these accounting changes is still being assessed by the Company and reliable estimates cannot be made at this stage.

-With the exception of certain minor amendments, as at the date of signing these financial statements these pronouncements have been endorsed by the EU.
+With the exception of certain minor amendments, as at 31 December 2020 these pronouncements have been endorsed for use in the United Kingdom.